-How to remove an player error
+How to remove an Player error

 Player.exe file information

-Description: player.exe is located in a subfolder of "C:\Documents and Settings".
+Description: Player.exe is located in a subfolder of "C:\Documents and Settings".

-Known file sizes on Windows 7/XP are 14,848 bytes (58% of all occurrences), 15,360 bytes, 53,248 bytes or 57,344 bytes.
+Known file sizes on Windows 7/XP are 14,848 bytes (61% of all occurrences), 15,360 bytes, 53,248 bytes or 57,344 bytes.

 The file is a file without information about the developer of this file.
 The process is loaded during the Windows boot process (see Registry key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-File player.exe is not a Windows core file. player.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 50% dangerous, however also read the users reviews.
+The Player.exe file is not a Windows core file.
+The program is not visible.
+Player.exe is able to monitor applications and manipulate other programs.
+Therefore the technical security rating is 51% dangerous, however also read the users reviews.

-Recommended: Identify player.exe related errors
+Recommended: Identify Player.exe related errors

-If player.exe is located in a subfolder of "C:\Program Files", the security rating is 47% dangerous.
+If Player.exe is located in a subfolder of "C:\Program Files", the security rating is 47% dangerous.
 The file size is 14,848 bytes (33% of all occurrences), 24,424 bytes, 172,748 bytes, 21,528 bytes or 12,295,385 bytes.

-The application has no file description.
-It is not a Windows core file.
+The file is a file without information about the developer of this file.
+The file is not a Windows system file.
 The program has no visible window.

-player.exe is able to record inputs.
+Player.exe is able to record inputs.

-If you are having problems with player.exe, you can uninstall Veetle TV from your computer using the Control Panel applet "Add/Remove programs".
+If you are having problems with Player.exe, you can uninstall Veetle TV from your computer using the Control Panel applet "Add/Remove programs".

-If player.exe is located in the folder C:\Windows\System32, the security rating is 80% dangerous.
+If Player.exe is located in the folder C:\Windows\System32, the security rating is 80% dangerous.
 The file size is 172,748 bytes.
-It is a file without information about the developer of this file.
+There is no description of the program.
 Player.exe is an unknown file in the Windows folder.
 The program is not visible.
 The program starts upon Windows startup (see Registry key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 The file is not a Windows core file.

-If player.exe is located in C:\, the security rating is 24% dangerous.
+If Player.exe is located in C:\, the security rating is 24% dangerous.
 The file size is 69,632 bytes.

 Security Task Manager shows all running Windows tasks including embedded hidden functions (e.g. keyboard or browser monitoring, autostart entry).
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware, keylogger or a Trojan.

-Spyware Doctor detects and removes sleeping spyware, adware, trojans, keyloggers, malware and tracking threats from your hard disk.
+Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, trojans, keyloggers, malware and tracking threats from your hard disk.
 Ideal supplement to Security Task Manager.